szepnapot/repo/README.md

 ====================================================================================================

-### Also on [Treehouse](http://referrals.trhou.se/peterlodri), close to finish the Python track, I enjoy it very much so far.
+### Also on [Treehouse](http://referrals.trhou.se/peterlodri), close to finish the Python track, enjoy it very much so far.
 Have a ton of ideas, so keep on eye on this, the more I learn the faster they become reality :)
 Feel free to play with them, edit them or contribute, also if you have a good idea and need somebody to work with, I'm looking forward to hearing from you!
 [Peter Lodri](szepnapot.github.io)